pmalacho-mit/sweater-vest-suede/release/README.md

 # sweater-vest-suede

 > [!NOTE]
 > This is a [suede](https://github.com/pmalacho-mit/suede) dependency.

-A Svelte 5 component testing library that renders tests alongside the components they test — in your running dev server, with no build step.
+A Svelte 5 component testing library that renders tests alongside the components they test (leveraging your existing dev server).

 Tests are written as `.test.svelte` files.
 Each file contains one or more `<Sweater>` components.
 A `<Sweater>` pairs a **vest snippet** (the rendered component under test) with a **body function** (the async test logic).
 Tests run live in the browser and display their results in a dockview grid panel.